Get ready for Easter and Christmas with this Honey Glazed Ham Steak dinner with pineapple. Fry it on the stovetop or bake it in the oven.

 What To Serve With Ham Steak

-If you’re looking to plan your full Easter or Christmas dinner menu, I highly recommend these side dishes to pair with ham steak:
+If you’re looking to plan your full Easter or Christmas dinner menu, I highly recommend these recipes to pair with ham steak:

 - 1 tablespoon vegetable or olive oil (omit if baking)